naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris: Only a spoonful!

-Scruffy: (Proceeds to pull out a comically large spoon.)
+Scruffy Happy: (Proceeds to pull out a comically large spoon.)

 %